-Many states around the country have opened their laws to allow legal possession and and consumption of marijuana for medical reasons.
+Many states around the country have opened their laws to allow legal possession and and consumption of marijuana and CBD oil for medical reasons.

 Although, there are now four states who’ve really busted the door open on pot.